JetBrains/teamcity-documentation/topics/mercurial.md

 ### Path to hg executable detection
+{product="tc"}

-When an agent starts, the hg\-plugin detects Mercurial installed on the agent machine.
+When an agent starts, the hg-plugin detects Mercurial installed on the agent machine.

 The plugin tries to run the `hg version` command using the path specified by the `teamcity.hg.agent.path` parameter.
 You can change this parameter in \<[Agent Home Directory](agent-home-directory.md)\>\conf\buildAgent.properties.